Course Outline

 Description

 This is an advanced course where you will develop the specialised knowledge and skills required to plan for the implementation and evaluation of health promotion action.
-You will research evidence-based health promotion strategies and partnerships used to address the determinants of a health and wellbeing priority.
-You will develop a health promotion strategy portfolio based on evidence and theory.
-You will learn about health promotion evaluation approaches and develop formative and process evaluation plan for your health promotion strategy portfolio.
+You will research evidence-based health promotion strategies and partnerships used to address the socio-ecological determinants of a health and wellbeing issue, and develop a health promotion strategy portfolio based on evidence and theory.
+You will learn about health promotion evaluation approaches, and develop formative and process evaluation plans to evaluate your health promotion strategy portfolio.

 How will this course be delivered?